dataesr/teds/doc_network/teds.md

 ## 2.3 Data storage and visualization

 Once the data is enriched with openAlex features, we edit the data and push them on a cluster elastic-search.
-As the exemple, for one publication:
+As an exemple, for one publication (for a better visibility the data is troncated).
+Some publications are used by both reports, with the following keys:

 ```json
 {